Rent-A-Girlfriend: Popularity and sales

-By July 2023, the manga had over 11 million copies in circulation; it had 13 million copies in circulation by March 2024; it had 13.5 million copies in circulation by April 2025; and it had 14 million copies in circulation by September 2025.
+By February 2018, the manga had over 150,000 copies in circulation; it had over 1 million copies in circulation by February 2019; it had over 5 million copies in circulation by August 2020; it had over 10 million in circulation by December 2021; it had over 11 million copies in circulation by July 2023; it had 13 million copies in circulation by March 2024; it had 13.5 million copies in circulation by April 2025; it had 14 million copies in circulation by September 2025; and it had 15 million copies in circulation by January 2026.

+A collaboration between Rent-A-Girlfriend and Tokyo Dome City was held from June 25 to July 2, 2023.
+A second collaboration was held from November 21 to December 28, 2025.

 In May 2024, K Manga announced on its first anniversary that the series was the best selling and fourth most read manga on the app.

 On December 8, 2024, the city of Nakano, Reiji Miyajima's hometown, held the Nakano Kanokari Festival to promote the manga.
 On May 30, 2025, the city of Nakano announced a collaboration for the Shinshu Nakano Rose Festival on June 15.
 On October 30, the city of Nakano announced the second Nakano Kanokari Festival.
 It was held on November 9.
+On December 18, the city of Nakano announced the official online store of the Reiji Miyajima Support Committee.
+On May 26, 2026, the second collaboration for the Shinshu Nakano Rose Festival was announced for May 26 and 27, May 29 to June 2, June 4 to 9, and June 11 to 14.

 On May 14, 2025, an X account was created for the character of Ruka Sarashina.
 On May 29, a crowdfunding campaign was launched on Campfire for a project celebrating Ruka's birthday.
 Once crowdfunding officially started on June 5, it was announced that the project successfully reached its goal of 10,000,000 yen in 12 minutes and became number 1 in the Campfire rankings.
 The project received a total of 29,265,498 yen once the campaign ended on July 31.
+On December 19, the campaign won the Fan Community Award in the Pop Culture category for Best Project of the Second Half of the Year at the Campfire Crowdfunding Awards 2025.

-In August 2025, a collaboration between Rent-A-Girlfriend and Spa Resort Hawaiians was announced to celebrate the 60th anniversary of the resort, which will run from September 13 to November 30, 2025.
+A collaboration between Rent-A-Girlfriend and Spa Resort Hawaiians, which celebrated the 60th anniversary of the resort, was held from September 13 to November 30, 2025.
 Sora Amamiya and Masayuki Akasaka, Kibe's Japanese voice actor, appeared at a special event to commemorate the collaboration on October 19.
-On October 29, the resort announced that the collaboration had been extended until November 30 due to popular demand.
+Yū Serizawa, Mini's Japanese voice actress, also promoted the collaboration on November 23.
+Spa Resort Hawaiians promoted the fourth and fifth seasons of the anime adaptation.